 When to Plant Lettuce.
 Lettuce can be sown for succession, the quick tender-hearted kinds being the best to sow now.
-Plant out from frames and seed-pans.
+Plant out from frames and seed trays.
 A few forward plants may be tied, but as a rule tying is less desirable than most people suppose.
 Certainly, after tying, the hearts soon rot if not quickly eaten; and Lettuces as fine as can be desired may now be grown without tying, the close-hearting sorts being very much improved in that respect.

 When to Plant Melons.—Sow again for a second crop in houses, and grow the plants in pots until they reach a foot high.
 The early crop will then be ripe, and the house can be cleared and syringed for a fresh start.
 From this sowing fruit should be ready about the beginning of July.

 The frame culture advised for Cucumbers will be right for Melons, until the fruits attain the size of a small orange.
 Then a thorough soaking must be given, and under proper management no more water should be necessary.
 A dry atmosphere and free ventilation are essential to bring the fruit to perfection.

 Stopping must be commenced early by pinching out the leader, and only one eye should be allowed beyond the fruit which are to remain.
 Six will be enough for one plant to carry, and they should be nearly of a size, for if one obtains a strong lead, it will be impossible to ripen the others.
 The remainder should be gradually removed while young.